CavityMagnetron.jpg

 In a 2024 article in the Naval War College Review, I address the challenges of contested logistics — how to ensure supplies reach their destination when an adversary seeks to use force to stop them.
 I develop a framework for analysis with three different approaches — “More is more,” “Efficient to be Effective,” and “Forecast and Push,” — and assess the suitability of each to different types of logistics problems.

-In a working paper, I attempt to explore differences between the effectiveness of nuclear coercion strategies based on punishment and based on denial.
+In a series working papers, I explore both nuclear coercion and the potential strategic implications of precise conventionally armed intercontinental ballistic missiles.
+In the nuclear paper, I explore differences between the effectiveness of nuclear coercion strategies based on punishment and based on denial.
 Because (thankfully) only two cases of actual nuclear weapons use exist, I seek to increase the case set by identifying the characteristics that make nuclear weapons use special and examining cases of conventional weapons use that share many of these “nuclear” traits.

 images (from top to bottom): Library of Congress Card Catalogue; Schematic of E1189 Cavity Magnetron (credit: radiomuseum.org); Castle Aragonese, Taranto, Italy; Minuteman Missile National Historic Site, Jackson County, South Dakota.